Frederick Edward Maning: Later life

 Maning retired in 1876 although he helped conduct a major land court hearing at Taupō in 1881.
 He became estranged from his children in his later years.
-In November 1882, he went to London for an operation; however, he died there on 25 July 1883 of cancer.
+In November 1882, he went to London for an operation; however, he died there on Wednesday 25 July 1883 of cancer.
 At his wish, his body was taken back to New Zealand and buried in December 1883, in the Symonds Street Cemetery in Auckland.

 Maning is chiefly remembered as the author of two short books, Old New Zealand and History of the War in the North of New Zealand against the Chief Heke.
 Both books have been reprinted many times and have become classics of New Zealand literature.